Marcus-Arcadius/hanko-go/README.md

     // The recipient address the message containing the Passlink should be sent to
     Email:      "john.doe@example.com",
     // The relying party URL to redirect to after a user has confirmed (clicked) a Passlink (see "Passlink confirmation").
+    // Represents the handler implemented by the relying party that performs Passlink finalization.
     // Must be a URL that has been configured by the relying party as a valid redirect URL in the Hanko Console.
+    // Can be omitted in the initialization request if configured as a default redirect URL in the Hanko Console.
     RedirectTo: "https://example.com/passlink/finalize"
   }